Human Services - West Prince Campus banner image Human Services - West Prince Campus banner image Human Services - West Prince Campus banner image

 Understanding Exceptionalities II

-An introduction to exceptionalities focusing on neurodevelopmental and neurocognitive disorders.
+An introduction to exceptionalities, including neurodevelopmental and neurocognitive disorders.
 Students explore the classification system, psychiatric terms, and various diagnoses, needed to understand various neurological disorders, and to develop the knowledge necessary to discuss the needs of individuals with these diagnoses.

 Credit Value:3